ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 At this point, step into the remote_system workspace, create the corresponding enclave and copy just the *public/* and *enclaves/* directories to the current one.
 Those security artifacts will be needed by the remote system to enable listener's security.
 For the sake of simplicity, the same CA is used within this enclave for both identity and permissions.
-Note that *private/* folder is not moved but left in localhost (organization).
+Note that *private/* folder is not moved but left in the local host (organization).

 .. code-block:: bash